-This Gregory Zulu 65 review is about a new ultra-lightweight pack suitable for multi-day and week long tours.
-It comes with a suspended mesh system which offers great ventilation and comfort.
+This Gregory Zulu 65 review is about a new ultra-lightweight pack suitable for multi-day and week-long tours.
+It comes with a suspended mesh system that offers great ventilation and comfort.

 - Great ventilation.